nag2mani/coding-agent/README.md

 - **Single user.** No auth, no multi-tenancy.
 Your machine is the trust boundary.
 - **Transparent state.** Sessions, memory, and config are human-readable files (`.json`, `.md`, `.env`). `cat`, `git diff`, and `vim` work.
 - **Small, replaceable core.** Model client, tool registry, session store, and each channel are one file behind a tiny interface.
 Swap Ollama for llama.cpp later in a 50-line patch.
-- **Chat-from-anywhere.** One agent, four front-ends (CLI, Telegram, WhatsApp, Google Chat).
-Same session can be driven from any of them.

 ---